 - 1 tablespoon fresh lime juice (roughly half a lime)

 - 1/3 cup plain Greek yogurt

 - Preheat oven to 400F.
-Line a baking sheet or pan with a wire rack and lightly spray the wire rack with cooking spray.
+Line a baking sheet or pan with foil for easy clean up then top with a wire rack.
+Lightly grease with cooking spray.

-- In one bowl, combine the cornstarch, salt, and pepper.
+- In one bowl, combine the cornstarch and salt.
 In a second bowl, add the egg whites.
 In a third bowl, add the coconut.

 - Working with one shrimp at a time, dredge in cornstarch mixture, then egg whites, then coconut.
 Place on the wire rack.